Skip to Navigation

-Oman has the lot when it comes to family holidays – guaranteed good weather, natural wonders, beautiful beaches, friendly people, ancient forts, stunning palaces, deserts, souks, wadis and oases.
+Oman has the lot when it comes to family holidays – lots of space, guaranteed good weather, natural wonders, gorgeous beaches, friendly people, ancient forts, stunning palaces, deserts, souks, wadis and oases.
 English is spoken widely (there is a large expat community) and the vibe is relatively tolerant.
 Plus there are some cracking resort hotels, from good-value luxury to out-of-this-world extravagance.

 A few things to remember: Drinking in public is not permitted, although alcohol is served in hotel and club restaurants and bars; the dress code bans revealing clothing except on the beach or by the pool; it is considered offensive to photograph Muslim women or take pictures near military installations.